wix/react-native-navigation/CONTRIBUTING.md

 ## Troubleshooting

 * If the tests fail with an error like `Ineligible destinations for the "ReactNativeNavigation" scheme`, double check that you have the latest XCode installed.
+* If the tests fail because an Android emulator isn't available (something like `com.android.builder.testing.api.DeviceException: No connected devices!`), start the Android project from Android Studio and leave the emulator running, then try again.

 ## Workflow
 This project is driven by tests.
 Before implementing any feature or fixing any bug, a failing test (e2e or unit or both) should be added, depending on the environment of where the fix should be implemented.
 For example, for an API change, a failing e2e should be written.
 For a small bug fix in Android, for example, a unit test in Android should be added.